MistyCommunity/Documentation/src/content/onboarding/getting-started/getting-started.md

 ## SAFETY WARNING

 Misty uses a laser sensor to see the world.
 It is located above her right eye.

-**Never touch this sensor!
+**Never look directly into the laser!**

-Never look directly into the laser!**
+**Do not directly touch this sensor or remove the protective cover over this sensor!**

 **Oils on your finger can cause the laser to disperse into your eyes and CAUSE SEVERE PHYSICAL DAMAGE!**

 ![Misty laser warning](../../../assets/images/do_not_touch.png)